 Aravaipa Campus: 80440 E. Aravaipa Rd., Winkelman.
 520-357-2800

 Superstition Mountain Campus: 805 S. Idaho Rd., Apache Junction.
 480-677-7731

 San Tan Campus: 3736 E. Bella Vista Rd., San Tan Valley.
 480-677-7825

 The GED Test

-The website GED.com provides more information about the content of the test as well as enables students to set up a MyGED account.
-A MyGED account is required to take the GED test because scheduling the test as well as paying for it is done online at that website.
+The website GED.com provides more information about the content of the test and enables students to set up a MyGED account.
+A MyGED account is required to take the GED test.
+The MyGED account will allow you to schedule the test and pay for it.
 There are five subjects tested: Reasoning through Language Arts, Mathematical Reasoning, Science, Social Studies, and Civics.
 The test currently costs $149 or $35 for RLA, SS, SCI, MAT.
 The Civics test is $9.

 GED testing is available at Signal Peak, Superstition Mountain, and Aravaipa Campuses.
 For more information, click here.